Primary

 Press a weight overhead with a straight arm locked out completely.
 Keep your ribs down and core braced—do not let your lower back arch.
 Walk with controlled steps while keeping the weight directly over your shoulder.
 Switch arms after each set.

-Want Overhead Carry in your program?
+See where Overhead Carry fits in your weekly plan

 Press a weight overhead with one or both hands.